-Before purchasing your canister of Mace or Pepper Spray (hereafter referred to as tear gas), you should be aware of the laws concerning its use as well as other issues related to the physical effects of tear gas on human beings.
+Before purchasing your canister, you should be aware of the laws concerning its use as well as other issues related to the physical effects of tear gas on human beings.

 Yes.
 What we hear every Wednesday at noon is the test Siren and Announcement, for our Alerting and Warning System (AWS).
 The UC Berkeley campus siren is tested on the first Wednesday of every month.
 Other sirens that are tested in the Berkeley area have different schedules.